-24. Neither party will make any announcement with respect to this Agreement without the prior consent of the other party, unless for the purposes of satisfying the requirement of a law, regulatory body or securities exchange to which other party is subject.
+23. Neither party will make any announcement with respect to this Agreement without the prior consent of the other party, unless for the purposes of satisfying the requirement of a law, regulatory body or securities exchange to which other party is subject.

-25. WHOLE AGREEMENT:
+24. WHOLE AGREEMENT:

-25.1 This agreement constitutes the sole record of the agreement between the parties.
+24.1 This agreement constitutes the sole record of the agreement between the parties.
 No party shall be bound by any express or implied term, representation, warranty, promise or the like note recorded herein.

-25.2 No addition to, variation of, or agreed cancellation of this agreement shall be of any force or effect unless in writing and signed
+24.2 No addition to, variation of, or agreed cancellation of this agreement shall be of any force or effect unless in writing and signed

-25.3 No relaxation or indulgence which any party may grant to any other shall constitute a waiver of the rights of the party and shall
+24.3 No relaxation or indulgence which any party may grant to any other shall constitute a waiver of the rights of the party and shall

 not preclude that party from exercising any rights which may have arisen in the past or which might arise in future.